-On the other hand, to the extent that Japanese policy makers designed the Commercial Code as an "eclectic body of law embodying the best principles of the commercial laws of all other civilized nations"22 it could be argued that the introduction of the Yugen Kaisha almost half a century after it first appeared in Germany was a reflection of the suitability of existing forms.
-In other words, it is possible there was no demand for a structure that in the language of Guinnane et al., (2007, p.
+On the other hand, to the extent that Japanese policy makers designed the Commercial Code as an "eclectic body of law embodying the best principles of the commercial laws of all other civilized nations" (De Becker 1913, p.
+207) it could be argued that the introduction of the Yugen Kaisha almost one-half of a century after it first appeared in Germany was a reflection of the suitability of existing forms.
+It is possible there was no demand for a structure that in the language of Guinnane et al. (2007, p.
 2), "combined the advantages of legal personhood and joint stock with a flexible internal organizational structure."
-Shimizu (2012) argues, for example, that flexible governance could be achieved by business owners under the existing Goushi Kaisha, and that the principal contribution of the Yugen Kaisha was only to extend the scope of limited liability.
+Takashi Shimizu (2012) argues, for example, that flexible governance could be achieved by business owners under the existing Goushi Kaisha, and that the principal contribution of the Yugen Kaisha was only to extend the scope of limited liability.